 Excess non-concessional contributions

-Election to withdraw excess non-concessional contributions
+- Election to withdraw excess non-concessional contributions (NCCs)

-The ATO will issue a release authority to the super funds nominated by the member and the super fund will pay this amount directly to the ATO.
+Excess non-concessional contributions tax is not imposed on excess NCCs if they are withdrawn from the superannuation fund.
+The ATO will issue a release authority to the super fund nominated by the member and the super fund will pay this amount directly to the ATO.

 When a member completes the excess non-concessional contributions election form:

-- ATO will amend a member's income tax assessment by including the full amount of the associated earnings as assessable income and providing a non-refundable tax offset of 15%.
+- The ATO will amend a member's income tax assessment by including the full amount of the associated earnings as assessable income and providing a non-refundable tax offset of 15%.

-- The funds released to the ATO will be used to offset any ATO or Commonwealth debts against the member may have and pay any remaining balance back to the member.
+- The funds released to the ATO will be used to offset any ATO or commonwealth debts against the member may have and pay any remaining balance back to the member.

-Liability to excess non-concessional contributions tax
+- Pay excess non-concessional contributions tax

 |Example: Working out how excess non-concessional contributions are taxed

-In 2017-18, Larry makes a non-concessional contributions and exceeds his non-concessional contributions cap by $100,000.
-Larry already received his notice tax assessment for 2017-18 with taxable income of $140,000.
+Vinnie makes NCCs and exceeds his NCC cap by $100,000.
+Assume Vinnie already received his notice of tax assessment for the year with taxable income of $140,000.

-Larry chooses option 1 - release amounts from super
+Vinnie chooses option 1 - release amounts from super

-The super fund pays ATO the $116,150 in compliance with the release authority.
+The super fund pays the ATO the $116,150 in compliance with the release authority.

-Larry does not choose any option
+Vinnie does not choose an option

 This technical resource is intended for the use of financial advisers only.
 It is current as at the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.

-Last modified: Tuesday, September 15, 2020
+Last modified: Tuesday, July 4, 2023